Does Love Surpass Doctrine?

 Does love surpass doctrine?
 Is unity of doctrine, knowledge and thought as important as unity of the Body of Christ itself?
 I suggest that most people facing this question would easily agree that love does surpass doctrine, right up until the moment they are confronted with a “significant” doctrinal difference.
 Sadly, Love rapidly falls by the wayside and the unity of the Body becomes a sacrifice on the altar of doctrinal purity.

 In this article, I argue that love is not found in doctrinal unity.
 It is rather found in that we unite in common purpose and the joy of unity.
-Unity regardless of our doctrinal differences, as Christians, subject solely to one foundation, that Jesus came to work our salvation.
+Unity should exist regardless of our doctrinal differences, as Christians, subject solely to one foundation, that Jesus came to work our salvation.
+Doctrine is honestly more a private matter.

 Is it possible to love someone you are not unified with?